Nahuatl: Colonial period

-Grammars and dictionaries of indigenous languages were composed throughout the colonial period, but their quality was highest in the initial period.
-The friars found that learning all the indigenous languages was impossible in practice, so they concentrated on Nahuatl.
+Grammars and dictionaries of Indigenous languages were composed throughout the colonial period, but their quality was highest in the initial period.
+The friars found that learning all the Indigenous languages was impossible in practice, so they concentrated on Nahuatl.
 For a time, the linguistic situation in Mesoamerica remained relatively stable, but in 1696, Charles II of Spain issued a decree banning the use of any language other than Spanish throughout the Spanish Empire.
-In 1770, another decree, calling for the elimination of the indigenous languages, did away with Classical Nahuatl as a literary language.
-Until Mexican Independence in 1821, the Spanish courts admitted Nahuatl testimony and documentation as evidence in lawsuits, with court translators rendering it in Spanish.
+In 1770, another decree, calling for the elimination of the Indigenous languages, did away with Classical Nahuatl as a literary language.
+Until the end of the Mexican War of Independence in 1821, the Spanish courts admitted Nahuatl testimony and documentation as evidence in lawsuits, with court translators rendering it in Spanish.

-Modern period
+20th and 21st centuries

-Throughout the modern period the situation of indigenous languages has grown increasingly precarious in Mexico, and the numbers of speakers of virtually all indigenous languages have dwindled.
-Although the absolute number of Nahuatl speakers has actually risen over the past century, indigenous populations have become increasingly marginalized in Mexican society.
+Throughout the modern period the situation of Indigenous languages has grown increasingly precarious in Mexico, and the numbers of speakers of virtually all Indigenous languages have dwindled.
+While the total number of Nahuatl speakers increased over the 20th century, Indigenous populations have become increasingly marginalized in Mexican society.
 In 1895, Nahuatl was spoken by over 5% of the population.
-By 2000, this proportion had fallen to 1.49%.
+By 2000, this figure had fallen to 1.49%.
 Given the process of marginalization combined with the trend of migration to urban areas and to the United States, some linguists are warning of impending language death.
-At present Nahuatl is mostly spoken in rural areas by an impoverished class of indigenous subsistence agriculturists.
-According to the Mexican national statistics institute, INEGI, 51% of Nahuatl speakers are involved in the farming sector and 6 in 10 receive no wages or less than the minimum wage.
+At present Nahuatl is mostly spoken in rural areas by an impoverished class of Indigenous subsistence agriculturists.
+According to the Mexican National Institute of Statistics and Geography (INEGI), as of 2005 51% of Nahuatl speakers are involved in the farming sector and 6 in 10 Nahuatl-speakers who work receive no wages or less than the minimum wage.